• Add description, images, menus and links to your mega menu

 It has wing markings that resemble the letter Q.

-Similar to the P. wahlberghii ocellata is a beautiful flower mantis and a wonderful species to have.
+Like P. wahlberghii, ocellata is a beautiful flower mantis and a wonderful species.

 Behaviour and ecology

-P. wahlbergi has a deimatic display in which it spreads its forewings, making itself appear larger and prominently displaying its eyespots to startle would-be predators.
+P. Wahlberg has a dramatic display in which it spreads its forewings, making itself appear larger and prominently displaying its eyespots to startle would-be predators.
 While at rest it is well camouflaged, and is a sufficiently good aggressive mimic of a flower that prey insects can attempt to pollinate it, at which moment the mantis seizes and eats them.
-The mantis is able to kill prey several times larger than itself
+The mantis is able to kill prey several times larger than itself.

 General